-The following day, police managed to establish the man’s identity by examining the Samsung mobile phone which officers later bagged as evidence.
-“His name was Maksim Nepomniashchii, 26.
-He lived in Bangkok and worked as a teacher at an organisation for local children,” Pol Capt Natipong revealed his findings.
+The following day, Pol Capt Natipong later revealed that police establish the man’s identity by examining his Samsung mobile phone which they had bagged as evidence.
+His name was Maksim Nepomniashchii, 26.
+He lived in Bangkok and was employed as a teacher in an organisation teaching local children.

 According to a Russian article on the thaigovno.com website, Mr Nepomniashchii had arrived in Thailand on May 7 and booked a room in a hotel near Thaniya Plaza until May 9.
 A comment on the website by one of his acquaintances claimed that he worked just outside Bangkok city.

 During their enquiries, police learned that Mr Nepomniashchii had visited a 7-Eleven store in Silom area at around 23:00 and bought two bottles of “Spice”.
 With a plastic bag in his hand, Mr Nepomniashchii went straight home, arriving at Thaniya Plaza about 20 minutes later.

 Pol Capt Natipong stated: “CCTV recordings showed him standing in front of the elevator.
 When the security personnel weren’t looking, he entered the elevator and went to the 29th floor which serves as a landing pad for helicopters.”